yunica-retail/.github/profile/README.md

 We do offer multi-channel technical or customer support services related to our software frameworks, platform APIs, products and/or services to paid subscribers through a [Global Support Centre](https://desk.yunica.co.in).
 It is accessible on a 24x7 basis to the clients globally.
+We engage with [Bhojpur Consulting](https://www.bhojpur-consulting.com), our strategic partner, for L3/L4 support services due to their technology platform underlying our retail solutions.

 ## Training Services